 On September 30, 2009, the Commission submitted to Congress its updated Strategic Plan which will serve as a guide through fiscal year 2014.
-As part of the update process, the Commission realigned its resources and activities with its key statutory authorities.
-This resulted in an updated mission statement and two strategic goals.

 The Commission's mission is to assist consumers in obtaining reliable, efficient and sustainable energy services at a reasonable cost through appropriate regulatory and market means.
 To accomplish this, the Commission focuses on two goals: